OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 5. Congratulations!
 In this exercise you learned how to navigate through the inline pictures on a document and learned how to replace images!, lets continue with Excercise 4!

-Congratulations!
-You've now written a Word Add-in that uses the new Word v2 JavaScript API.